noahk004/color-picker/README.md

 # Color-Generator
-Generates new colors using rgba
+Generates new colors using rgba.
 First "official" web project!